Circumbinary disks in post common envelope binary systems with compact objects: Implications for double compact object binaries and transients

 Overall, analyzing our results regarding the fraction of DCO post-CEE binaries and potential CBD formation in each class of systems, we conclude that if the orbital separation shrinks due to the binary's interaction with the CBD, the number of expected DCO mergers would be smaller compared to a case where CBD formation is neglected.
 The smallest effect is on the merger of NS-BH binaries.
 We note that if the orbital separation of the binary system grows due to angular momentum exchange with the CBD, this still results in a smaller number of DCO mergers.
 An increase in the orbital separation might drive the binary components far from each other, preventing a future merger.

 Another potential implication of the change in the orbital separation due to the interaction of the binary with the CBD would be changes in the predicted delay-time distributions of DCO mergers.
 If a sufficient number of NS-NS binaries contract, for instance, the steeper delay-time distribution (prompter mergers) might be able to contribute early enough NS-NS mergers to explain some of the heavy elements formation in the early Universe, as required by recent studies (e.g., \citealt{MaozNakar2024}; \citealt{BeniaminiPiran2024}).
+This is the subject of a future study